 Last month I talked about Bond’s first notched-lapel dinner jacket in Goldfinger, and in For Your Eyes Only we first see Roger Moore in a notched-lapel dinner jacket out to dinner and the casino.
 The notched lapel style dinner jacket isn’t appropriate for a large black tie function, but it’s great for a simple night out for dinner and at the casino.
 Moore’s black dinner jacket made by Douglas Hayward has a button one front, jetted pockets, three-button cuffs and double vents.
 Typically the buttons on a dinner jacket are covered in silk matching the lapels, but here the buttons are black horn like those often found on a suit.
 The trousers have a silk stripe down the sides and are cut with a flat front and straight leg.
 The trousers also have a sort of waistband that acts like a built-in cummerbund.
 The waistband is very wide, flat silk that extends across the entire front and fastens with two buttons at the right side.

 Bond’s shirt made by Frank Foster has a spread collar, rounded-corner double cuffs and a pleated front.
 The cloth is white cotton with a tonal stripe, making this shirt similar to the dress shirt in Goldfinger.
 All parts of the shirt are made from the same tonal-stripe cotton.
 The shirt has regular mother of pearl buttons down the front placket.

 Bond’s shirt is white with a faint broken grey stripe and has a spread collar, front placket and double cuffs.
 The navy knit tie is tied with a four-in-hand knot.
+The sporty nature of this suit—flannel with covered buttons—makes the knitted tie fitting with this suit.
 Bond’s shoes are black ankle boots that slip-on with elastic on the sides.
 The outfit is completed with a white linen pocket handkerchief in a basic TV fold.